zzxwill/oss/intl.en-US/Quick Start/Create a bucket.md

     -   Public Read: Only the owner of the bucket and the authorized users can perform write and delete operations on the objects in the bucket.
 Anyone \(including anonymous access\) can read the objects in the bucket.
     -   Public Read/Write: Anyone \(including anonymous access\) can read, write, and delete the objects in the bucket.

-        **Note:** The fees incurred by such operations are borne by the owner of the bucket.
-Use this permission with caution.
+        **Note:** The fees incurred by the bucket operations are borne by the bucket owner.
+Therefore, use Public Read and Public Read/Write permissions with caution.

 7. Click **OK**.